urechmat/path/README.md

 ```

 ###### Move markers
-The draggable property allows you to move and reposition set markers.
+The "draggable" property allows you to move and reposition set markers.
 The property is set by a boolean and its default is false.
 ```json
   "draggable": true
 ```

 ###### Delete all markers
-The clearMap property allows you to delete all set markers of a map.
+The "clearMap" property allows you to delete all set markers of a map.
 The property is set by a boolean and its default is false.
 ```json
   "clearMap": true
 ```